Ibbiibbi/RandomPassGenPython/README.md

 1. Make sure you have Python 3 installed on your machine.

+2. In the command console or terminal, navigate to the location of your Python file using "cd".

+Example:
+   cd C:\Users\ibbiibbi\source\repos\RandomPassGenPython (the directory location of your .py file, your location will obviously be different)

-2. Run the script using the following command: python password_generator.py
+3. Run the script using the following command: python password_generator.py

-3. Enter the desired length of the password when prompted.
+4. Enter the desired length of the password when prompted.

-4. The script will generate a random password and display it on the console.
+5. The script will generate a random password and display it on the console.

 ## Dependencies